Chocolate Layer Cake with Ganache

 Instructions

-- To make cake: Preheat oven to 325º.
-Coat three 8 or 9 inch cake pans with non-stick spray and then line bottom of pans with rounds of parchment paper.
+- To make the cake: Preheat oven to 325º.
+Coat three 8 or 9-inch cake pans with non-stick spray and then line the bottom of the pans with rounds of parchment paper.
 Note that this recipe makes 3 layers, but only 2 are needed for this cake.

-- To make filling: Melt cream and white chocolate in microwave, stopping and stirring at 30 second increments till smooth and melted.
-Refrigerate mixture till cool and thick (you do not want the filling to be hard, but if it is too runny, it will run down sides of cake when second layer is placed over it).
+- To make filling: Melt cream and white chocolate in the microwave, stopping and stirring at 30-second increments till smooth and melted.
+Refrigerate mixture till cool and thick (you do not want the filling to be hard, but if it is too runny, it will run down the sides of the cake when the second layer is placed over it).

-- Place chopped chocolate into a microwave safe bowl.
-Microwave, stopping to stir frequently, until chocolate is melted and smooth.
+- To make the frosting: Place chopped chocolate into a microwave-safe bowl.
+Microwave, stopping to stir frequently until the chocolate is melted and smooth.
 Let the chocolate cool until lukewarm, stirring occasionally.

-- Beat butter in large bowl until smooth and creamy (I used my stand mixer with the paddle attachment).
-Sift powdered sugar over butter and beat until well blended, about 2 minutes.
+- Beat butter in a large bowl until smooth and creamy (I used my stand mixer with the paddle attachment).
+Sift powdered sugar over the butter and beat until well blended, about 2 minutes.
 Beat in vanilla.
-Add melted chocolate and beat until well blended, scraping down sides of bowl as needed.
+Add melted chocolate and beat until well blended, scraping down the sides of the bowl as needed.

 - Frost as desired.